Do You Have a Match?

 Looking back at the program content, the conversations being held in the various social forums and what’s coming up at SITS15 and other conferences later in the year – one topic does stand out to me – Knowledge Management!
 It is the one area I find that is threaded through all areas of ITSM whether it be the frameworks, processes, technology or, most importantly, the people aspects.

 For every other topic spoken about, without knowledge management, all the rest fails.
 I guess that’s why I’m so passionate about Knowledge Centred Support (KCS).
-Every role from Support Centre Analyst through to CIO needs the collaborative and easy flow of data and information in order to build and use the knowledge required to make their decisions more accurate and wiser.
-As an example, look at the synergy KCS has with ITIL which shows how certifications are evolving and integrating.
+Every role from the Support Center Analyst through to CIO needs the collaborative and easy flow of data and information in order to build and use the knowledge required to make their decisions more accurate and wiser.

 Looking beyond the HR Tick

 The skill sets in ITSM, today require more flexibility and adaptability than ever before.
 The courses ATOs provide are not only about globally accepted standards but content and trainers that facilitate the improvements and changes organizations are making.
 ATOs need to be interacting on a deeper level with customers in helping them understand the why of the particular courses, not as an HR tick in the box but the practical applicable knowledge the individual brings back into the organization.